 From the pitch-perfect service to the convivial atmosphere, Pearl is a gem of a restaurant in every way possible.

-All round, an exceptional dining experience - and now that Sebastien and Kirsten have taken over Locks Brasserie, fans can enjoy the same philosophy of good food, comfort and friendliness beside the Grand Canal.
+All round, an exceptional dining experience - and, as Sebastien and Kirsten also own Locks Brasserie, fans can enjoy the same philosophy of good food, comfort and friendliness beside the Grand Canal.